Mufasa500/First-Resume-site/README.md

 # First-Project
 techdegree

--This is a simple design for a resume  and cover page I have created for myself.
+-This is a simple design for a resume  and cover page I have created for a treehouse front end development project.

-- languages used include HTML and CSS.
+- Contributing languges include HTML and CSS.